EyasuTeshome/shifttracker/job-search/job-searching-set-up-your-introductory-1-1-with-your-career-coach.md

 ## Introduction

-You should have received a notification to schedule your introductory 1:1 session with your career coach.
-Today you'll take the time to set up this meeting.
+You should receive a notification to schedule your introductory 1:1 session with your career coach by Thursday.
+Once you do so, take the time to prepare for this meeting.

+**If you haven't been assigned a career coach by Thursday, please contact Student Success on Friday.**

 ### Why is meeting up with your career coach important?